KevinKuo41/Default_Prediction_On_LendingClub_NeuralNets/09_Model_Comparison/README.md

 ## 4. False Negative Rate
 #### False Negative Rate means that the probability that we falsely classify defaulters as non-defaulters.
 The lower, the better.
 We know that at the 50% Cut-off Level the NN2 and NN3 models outperform the NN4 model.
+The predicted default probabilities of the NN4 models almost concentrate on 20% to 80%.
+By contrast, the predicted default probability distribution of the NN2 & NN3 model is more evenly distributed (ranging from 10% to 80+%).
 ### - NN2, NN3 & NN4 Comparison
 | Model     | False Negative Rate |
 |-----------|---------------------|